dockstore/dockstore/README.md

 As a pre-requisite, you will need to have postgres installed and setup with the database user specified in .travis.yml.

-### Build Docker Version

-    docker build -t dockstore:1.0.0 .

-### Running Via Docker

-Probably the best way to run this since it includes a bundled postgres.
-Keep in mind once you terminate the Docker container any state in the DB is lost.

-1. Fill in the template dockstore.yml and stash it somewhere outside the git repo (like ~/.dockstore)
-2. Start with `docker run -it -v ~/.dockstore/dockstore.yml:/dockstore.yml -e POSTGRES_PASSWORD=iAMs00perSecrEET -e POSTGRES_USER=webservice -p 8080:8080 dockstore:1.0.0`

-You can also run with defaults using

-1. `docker run -P -ti --rm dockstore`

 ### Running Locally

 You can also run it on your local computer but will need to setup postgres separately.